intel/nauta/docs/user-guide/actions/getting_started.md

 `$ nctl predict batch -m /mnt/input/home/single -d /mnt/input/home/data --model-name mnist --name single-predict`

-Following are the example results of this command:
+The following are the example results of this command:

 ![Image](images/predict_instance.png)

-**Note 1**: Notice the additional home directory in path to both model and input data.
-This is how the path looks from the perspective of the prediction instance.<br>
-**Note 2**: `mnist_converter_pb.py` creates requests to the mnist model.
-Note that `--model-name mnist` is where this mnist name is given to the prediction instance.<br>
+Notice the additional home directory in path to both model and input data.
+This is how the path looks from the perspective of the prediction instance.
+The `mnist_converter_pb.py` creates requests to the MNIST model. `--model-name mnist` is where this MNIST name is given to the prediction instance.

-**Note 3**: For more info about predict command, please refer to [predict Command](predict.md).
+**Note:** Refer to [predict Command](predict.md) for _predict_ command information.

 After the prediction instance completes (can be checked using the `predict list` command), you can collect instance responses from output storage.
-In our example, it would contain 100 `protobuf` responses.
+In the example, it contains 100 `protobuf` responses.
 These can be validated in our case using `mnist_checker.py`.

-Running the following command locally will display the error rate calculated for this model and this sample of the test set:<br>
+Running the following command locally will display the error rate calculated for this model and this sample of the test set:

 `$ python examples/mnist_checker.py --input_dir /mnt/output/single-predict`

 ## Viewing Experiment Output Folder

 You can use the following steps to mount the output folder and view TensorBoard data files.
-Mount a folder to your NAUTA namespace output directory:
+Mount a folder to your Nauta namespace output directory:

-1.	macOS/Ubuntu: First, mount your `NAUTA` output directory to a local folder.
+1. MacOS/Ubuntu: Mount your `NAUTA` output directory to a local folder.
 Create a folder for mounting named `my_output_folder`.

       `$ mkdir my_output_folder`

-2. To see the correct mount options and command:
+2. To see the correct mount options and command, execute:

        `$ nctl mount`

 3. Use the mounting command that was displayed to mount Nauta storage to your local machine.
-Following are examples of mounting the local folder to the Nauta output folder for each OS:
+The following are examples of mounting the local folder to the Nauta output folder for each OS:
        * MacOS: `mount_mbfs //'USERNAME:PASSWORD'@CLUSTER-URL/output my_output_folder`
        * Ubuntu: `sudo mount.cifs -o username=USERNAME,password=PASSWORD,rw,uid=1000 \ //CLUSTER-URL/output my_output_folder`
        * Windows: Use Y: drive as mount point. `net case Y: \\CLUSTER-URL\output /user:USERNAME PASSWORD`

 4. Navigate to the mounted location.
        * MacOS/Ubuntu only: Navigate to my_output_folder